hoodiehq/hood.ie/_posts/2016-03-15-a-new-kind-of-open-source-event.md

 # Call for Projects!

-We would like to invite all Open Source Projects to participate :) We ask for only two things:
+We would like to invite all Open Source Projects to participate :) If you know projects we should reach out to for participations, [let us know](https://github.com/welcome-to-open-source/Atlanta/issues/3)!
+We ask for only two things:

 1. To prepare starter issues [like this one](https://github.com/hoodiehq/hoodie-server-account/issues/120).
 2. Find someone who can be around (that includes being online) for questions and reviewing pull requests.